Jordan-Heath/Jordan-Heath.github.io/README.md

 # Welcome

-Explore My Collection of Projects.
+Explore my collection of projects.
 Most of my work is not shared publicly.
 This collection does not comprehensively represent my work.

 1. [Completed Projects](#complete)
     * [Cyber Omniglot](#cyber-omniglot)